-Pyeongchang 2018: Women’s curling eliminated from playoff contention; what else is happening on Day 12
+Pyeongchang 2018: Brady Leman wins gold in ski cross, Osmond sits third heading into long program

 Latest news

+- Brady Leman sped to gold in men’s ski cross, winning Canada’s ninth gold medal

-- Canada’s women’s curling rink will not try for a medal at the Olympics after a heartbreaking loss to Great Britain Tuesday night
+- Canada’s women’s curling rink will not play for a medal at the Olympics after a heartbreaking loss to Great Britain Tuesday night.
+As Cathal Kelly writes, they’ll be known for dropping the curling ball

-- Canadians Max Parrot and Mark McMorris are looking to add to their medal count when they compete in the big air snowboarding qualifiers

-- Both men and women’s speed skaters have their eye on the podium in the team pursuit finals
+- Canadian snowboarders Parrot, McMorris and Toutant all qualified for the big air final

+- Kaetlyn Osmond sits third after the short program in the ladies singles figure skating event

 - Calgary’s Kaillie Humphries is going for her third straight Olympic gold in bobsleigh